Braided finite automata and representation theory

 In Section 7 we study the eigenvalue problem for the $\mathfrak{U}_q(\mathfrak{gl}_n)$ invariant quantum spin chain Hamiltonian \cite{Sklyanin, Pasquier, Kulish, MeNe, DoiNep, Doikous}.
 We first prove that the $q$-symmetric states are all eigenstates of the open spin chain Hamiltonian with the same eigenvalue (Proposition \ref{sypro}).
-We claim that sets of eigenstates of the Hamiltonian form canonical bases of irreducible representations of $\mathfrak{U}_q(\mathfrak{gl}_n).$ We note that the $\mathfrak{U}_q(\mathfrak{gl}_n)$ invariant Hamiltonian is nothing but the sum of all words of length one of the Hecke algebra ${\cal H}_N(q).$ In general, we claim that the decomposition of the space $V_n^{\otimes N},$ on which the Hamiltonian acts, in terms of eigenspaces is given as follows:
+We claim that sets of eigenstates of the Hamiltonian form orthogonal bases of irreducible representations of $\mathfrak{U}_q(\mathfrak{gl}_n).$ We note that the $\mathfrak{U}_q(\mathfrak{gl}_n)$ invariant Hamiltonian is nothing but the sum of all length-one words of the Hecke algebra ${\cal H}_N(q).$ In general, we claim that the decomposition of the space $V_n^{\otimes N},$ on which the Hamiltonian acts, in terms of eigenspaces is given as follows:

 where $\Lambda_{\lambda}$ are the Hamiltonian's eigenvalues that correspond to a $\lambda$-shaped Young-tableau, $V_n^{(\Lambda_{\lambda})}$ are the corresponding eigenspaces, $\mbox{dim}V_n^{(\Lambda_{\lambda})} = d_{\lambda,n}.$ Also, $m_\lambda$ is the dimension of the $\lambda$-shaped standard Young tableau and $d_{\lambda,n}$ is the dimension of the $\lambda$-shaped semi-standard Young-Tableau.
 As already noted a brief review of Young tableaux and related definitions are presented in Subsection 5.3.
 The decomposition (\ref{deco1}) is a general claim for the algebra $\mathfrak{U}_q(\mathfrak{gl}_n),$ but we explicitly prove this statement for $\mathfrak{U}_q(\mathfrak{gl}_2),$ see Proposition \ref{systema} and Theorem \ref{thetheorem}.
-To obtain the results of Section 7 we do not use Bethe ansatz techniques, but we primarily rely on combinatorial and linear algebraic arguments.
+Crucially, these findings establish an explicit link between pure representation theory of quantum algebras and the spectral decomposition of spin-chain Hamiltonians.
+Instead of using Bethe ansatz techniques, our results in Section 7 rely primarily on combinatorial and linear algebraic arguments.